WordPress/gutenberg/docs/contributors/coding-guidelines.md

 ### `@wordpress/element` (React) Components

 It is preferred to implement all components as [function components](https://reactjs.org/docs/components-and-props.html), using [hooks](https://reactjs.org/docs/hooks-reference.html) to manage component state and lifecycle.
-It's not expected that you should ever encounter a situation where you must use a class component.
+With the exception of [error boundaries](https://reactjs.org/docs/error-boundaries.html), you should never encounter a situation where you must use a class component.
 Note that the [WordPress guidance on Code Refactoring](https://make.wordpress.org/core/handbook/contribute/code-refactoring/) applies here: There needn't be a concentrated effort to update class components in bulk.
 Instead, consider it as a good refactoring opportunity in combination with some other change.

 ## JavaScript Documentation using JSDoc